basharast/UWP2Win32/README.md

 however better to avoid this if the call come from Non-STA thread, and just get the result in blocking way `return wtask().get();`

-WinRT version always has this which I learned from, but CX still use older way which may cause block in rare cases
+WinRT version already has this which I learned from, but CX still use older way which may cause block in rare cases

 # Usage & Structure